Why Meteorologists Use Historical Weather Data To Make Forecasts And The Importance For Your Home Weather Station To Do The Same

 The Importance Of Historical Weather Data To Make Forecasts

-We are all guilty of blaming the Weather Service when a forecast is off, and the weather takes a turn for the worst, ruining our day.
-Yet, it is because of increasingly accurate weather forecasts over the last couple of decades that we rely on them so much.
+We are all guilty of blaming the Weather Service when the weather doesn't turn out exactly as predicted.
+Yet, it is because of increasingly accurate, modern weather forecasts that we rely on them so much.

-Historical weather data provides meteorologists with a template of general weather conditions experienced by a region over an extended period of time, which, combined with current atmospheric conditions gathered from an array of remote and local sensors, allow them to make more accurate forecasts.
+Historical weather data primarily provides meteorologists with an accurate overview of general weather conditions experienced by a region in the past, which, combined with current atmospheric conditions gathered from an array of remote and local sensors, allow them to make more accurate forecasts.

 We have to recognize and admit the irony in our thinking (and sometimes irrational emotional reaction) when it comes to weather forecasts.